Kudaes/LOLBITS/README.md

 [![Server Features][server-features]]()

-3.- Install wfastcgi and configuring Fast CGI settings in IIS.
+3.- Install wfastcgi and configure Fast CGI settings in IIS.
 This is required since our web application is written in Python.
 For this step to be done I followed up [this amazing tutorial](https://medium.com/@rajesh.r6r/deploying-a-python-flask-rest-api-on-iis-d8d9ebf886e9), and I recommend you to do the same.
 Come back to this README when you have completed the tutorial's steps 1 and 2.